Welcome to our site. If you have a listing to add or change, please let us know. We're still updating...

 This relatively short walk takes you along the main road to Edingham.
 There is a short stretch where there is no path, and you need to cross a field to get to the Castle itself.
 It is however pretty much flat.
 If you like Castles, Edingham is small but interesting!
 Certainly worth a few photos.
 It is a "there and back" walk but you could carry on down the Caulkerbush road and head back to Dalbeattie via Moss Road.
 Or move on to the paddy's line walk below.

-paddy's line ~ 3 miles
+Download the GPX file for this walkpaddy's line ~ 3 miles

 You can do this walk from Dalbeattie by using the Edingham Castle Walk first and either crossing the field to Edingham Industrial Estate or following the access road.
 If driving to the start, follow signs for Edingham Industrial Estate and please park safely.
 This is a relatively short walk along the old railway track know locally as "Paddy's Line".
 There are a couple of gates to climb and the red lined walk entails negotiating a fence, so this is not suitable for all walkers.

-rounall wood ~ 1.5 miles
+Download the GPX file for this walkrounall wood ~ 1.5 miles

-It's a pleasant walk well used by locals and the loop shown takes in the wildlife quarry.
-This quarry was gifted to the Town by the Maxwells.
+used by locals and the loop shown takes in the wildlife

 The walk to Dalmun is accessed from this walk